 Teaching & Speaking Engagements

-- Speaker, “In a World of Uncertainty, How Will We Always Remain Ethical?”, Canadian Institute Advanced Administrative Law & Practice, 2019; (Presented again in 2020 to the Department of Justice Canada/Canadian Security Intelligence Service National Security Litigation and Advisory Group)
+- Speaker, “In a World of Uncertainty, How Will We Always Remain Ethical?”, Canadian Institute Advanced Administrative Law & Practice, 2019; (Revised and updated in 2020 as presented to the Department of Justice Canada/Canadian Security Intelligence Service National Security Litigation and Advisory Group; revised and updated 2021 as “So You’ve Had a Pandemic”, Osgoode Professional Development)

 - Speaker, “Social Media in Administrative Law – Good or Bad Idea?” (with Rebecca Young), Canadian Institute Advanced Administrative Law & Practice, 2019